 Next Best Thing

 Nothing quite matches the cozy feeling of lounging beside a roaring wood fire.
 But let’s face it: Even if you’re lucky enough to live in a home with a hearth, it may not enjoy all that comes with it.
 From stockpiling wood to shelling out for once-a-year chimney cleaning, operating and maintaining a traditional fireplace can be a real hassle.
 Enter the Fireplace Space Heater from Crane USA.
 Compact and, thanks to a built-in handle, easily portable, the sleek and stylish unit fuses the charming aesthetics of a fireplace with the convenience of a plug-in space heater.
 There's even a "glow only" setting, if you ever want to enjoy the ambiance of a fire without the heat.
-Available at Amazon; $89.99.
+Available on Amazon; $89.99.

 Dark and dreary winter mornings make you want to stay in bed, if not forever, then for as long your schedule allows.
 This year, rather than drag your bones through the same-old rigamarole, why not hit the ground running each morning with the best-selling, clinically proven Philips Wake-Up Light?
 Here's how it works: 20 to 40 minutes before the time you designate, the Wake-Up Light turns on—first dimly, then gradually brighter until sun-simulating illumination fills the room.
 Then, the gentle process culminates, not with a jarring alarm, but with one of five soothing yet stimulating natural sounds.
 You wake up not only more naturally, but more energized as well.
-Available at Amazon; $169.99.
+Available on Amazon; $139.99.

 A Chunky Knit Blanket

-etsy.com via ohhio
+etsy.com via PinkUnicornStudio

 Holiday-Scented Hand Soap